netdata/netdata/src/claim/README.md

 ```

 This node no longer has access to the credentials it was used when connecting to Netdata Cloud via the ACLK.
 You will
-still be able to see this node in your War Rooms in an **unreachable** state.
+still be able to see this node in your Rooms in an **unreachable** state.

 If you want to reconnect this node, you need to: